giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

 language technology tools.
 Note that if you only want to use the tools, you may instead just download the analysers, see the page on [linguistic analysis](https://giellalt.uit.no/ling/LinguisticAnalysis.html)

-## Find an editor

-In order to participate in the development work, you need an **editor**, a program for editing text files.
-Here are some candidates:

-- [Visual Studio Code(VSCode)](https://code.visualstudio.com/download) (take the version for Windows)
-- [Atom for Windows](http://atom.io) is a good choice as well.
-- [EditPad lite](https://www.editpadlite.com/).
-This is a simple and nice editor for Windows.
-- [jEdit](http://www.jedit.org) should be fine (requires
-Java, but that is already recommended for our infrastructure, and should be in place when you have come this far).
-- Window's own NotePad.
-No syntax colouring, but very robust.
-Note that we use UTF-8.
-- Since ubuntu is Linux, editors like *vim* or *emacs* will do, if you are familiar with one of these, stick to them.

-Any other editor handling UTF-8 should be fine as well.

-Note that this documentation is relevant when you want to participate in **building and developing the grammatical tools yourself**.
-If you only want to use the ready-made grammatical analysers, see the [Linguistic analysis page](ling/LinguisticAnalysis.html).

 # Installing required auxiliary programs